threeheartsdigital/email-marketing-regulations/README.md

 A typical example in email marketing is a website registration form, some legislation will ask that you provide customers with a check-box to consent to sign up for your newsletter.

 - **_Single opt-in_**: When the opt-in process has one step, so only a registration form is filled out.
-- **_Double opt-in_**:When the registration has to be confirmed via a link sent to the acquired email address.
+- **_Double opt-in_**: When the registration has to be confirmed via a link sent to the acquired email address.

 ###### Implied consent
 Implied consent, also known as inferred consent, is usually derived from actions and circumstances, often a previous purchase or enquiry.